catalystneuro/surmeier-lab-to-nwb/src/surmeier_lab_to_nwb/zhai2025/conversion_notes.md

    6   │ </PVScan>
 ```

-- cell1-001_Cycle00001_VoltageOutput_001.xml
-These is just a TimeSeries with two columns (time in ms) and Primary which from the xml should be in mv

 - cell1-001_Cycle00001_VoltageRecording_001.xml
 Most likely  XML describing how the raw data are acquired and scaled, which signals are recorded vs. disabled, and how the software’s user interface plots them.